-This week provides a broad overview of nineteenth-century philanthropy, which tended to be informal, individualistic, and ad hoc.
+This week offers a broad overview of nineteenth-century philanthropy, which tended to be informal, individualistic, and ad hoc.
+Individuals and groups organized time and money for the benefit of the local community.

 Early nineteenth-century capitalism was rural, agricultural, and competitive, but individuals lived in interdependent families and communities, relying extensively on kin and neighbors.
-Local government was small and ineffective and viewed many social and economic issues as functions of individual choice as opposed to government responsibility.
-With the state playing a limited role in the lives of Americans, religious groups, benevolence associations, and assorted volunteer combinations provided charity, education, fire protection and other services.
+Local government was small and ineffective and encouraged private solutions to public problems.
+With the state playing a limited role in the lives of Americans, religious groups, benevolence associations, and assorted volunteer combinations provided charity, education, fire protection and assorted other services, often in tandem with their local governments.

-Most philanthropy in the nineteenth century was limited and local, as typified by the history of education and the provision of welfare services.
-The role of missionaries in the nineteenth century offers another interesting insight into the limited state, with missionaries serving virtually as agents of international relations, maintaining cultural and intellectual ties with other nations, and providing American entrepreneurs, scholars, public, and state officials with the best available information about other countries.
+Philanthropy in the nineteenth century was limited, local, and informal, as typified by the history of education and the provision of welfare services in which individuals and groups organized to take care of their own communities.
+Another interesting aspect of the limited state and philanthropic relationship is the role of missionaries in the nineteenth century.
+Since the state was so limited, missionaries served as agents of international relations, maintaining cultural and intellectual ties with other nations and providing American entrepreneurs, scholars, public, and state officials with the best available information about other countries.

-During the mid-to-late nineteenth century more systematic and organized philanthropic activities emerged, many of which were public-private partnerships.
+During the mid-to-late nineteenth century, more systematic and organized philanthropic activities emerged, many of which were public-private partnerships.
 This is typified by the establishment of large civil institutions, such as museums and parks, particularly Central Park in New York City.
-Two more examples of philanthropic efforts now achieving a wider importance were the Civil War Freedmen's Bureau and the U. S. Sanitary Commission.
-In these instances, philanthropic individuals and groups collaborated with the state.
-They provided the expertise and most of the funding, while receiving either limited public monies, special charters or land.
-Despite such organized efforts, nineteenth-century philanthropy was episodic insofar as it was organized around specific projects and rooted in the aim to serve specific communities.
+Two more examples of philanthropic efforts that were now achieving a wider importance were the Civil War Freedmen's Bureau and the U. S. Sanitary Commission.
+In these instances, philanthropic individuals and groups collaborated with the state, either receiving limited public funds or special charters or land, while they provided the expertise and most of the funding.
+Despite such organized efforts, nineteenth-century philanthropy was episodic insofar as it was organized around specific projects and rooted in the aim of serving specific communities.